Sydney farmers' market gets nearly $1M for downtown move | CBC News

 Steve Smith, who owns Bungalow Beans and has a kiosk at the market, said without the market, downtown Sydney would not be an option for his business.

-"Right now, there are very limited places to start a business downtown> It's very expensive, the taxes are high, the buildings are very old," he said.
+"Right now, there are very limited places to start a business downtown.
+It's very expensive, the taxes are high, the buildings are very old," he said.

 The market does not plan to increase vendor fees at the new location, a decision Smith believes will help make it a success in its new location.